 Increase your chances of achieving a fair solution

 Cox Padmore Skolnik & Shakarchy LLP, in New York, is an experienced legal team who has gone to bat many times to resolve real estate disputes.
-If a dispute is delaying your project, preventing you from obtaining money owed to you or is causing you stress with a neighbor or other party, you can schedule a free consultation to discuss the issue and explore whatever options might be available to solve the problem.
+If a dispute is delaying your project, preventing you from obtaining money owed to you or is causing you stress with a neighbor or other party, you can schedule a consultation to discuss the issue and explore whatever options might be available to solve the problem.
 Acting alongside experienced legal guidance and support typically produces the best results in court.